Health and Safety

 Sports Physicals

-Every student in grades 7-12 who intends to participate in interscholastic athletics (including cheerleading) must have a sport physical by the school physician.
-A student may choose to have a physical exam by his/her family doctor, but it must meet the requirements of the school physical and must be reviewed and approved by the school physician before participation may take place.
+Every student in Grades 7-12 who intend to participate in interscholastic athletics (including cheerleading) must have a sport physical by the school physician.
+A student may choose to have a physical exam by his/her family doctor, but it must meet the requirements of the school physical and must be reviewed and approved by the school physician before participation takes place.
 No student may practice or participate before he/she has received a sports physical, which must be renewed each calendar year.

 The Dominic Murray Sudden Cardiac Arrest Prevention Act